-5.01.
+- 5.01.
 General Requirements.
 Except as set forth herein, prior approval of the Board, or, in some instances, the Architectural Committee is required for any proposed improvement, alteration or landscaping visible from the street or by immediate neighbors, or from the common area.
 Approval applies, but is not limited to the nature of the change, its kind, shape, color, size, height, materials to be used and location.
 Not subject to prior Board approval are alterations that do not change the exterior size, shape or appearance of the dwelling or Lot, replacement of doors or windows with the same size and style.
-However, since the opinion of the Board regarding the exemption will prevail, the Lot Owner is advised to check with the Architectural Committee before proceeding with a project if there is any uncertainty as to whether or not Board or Architectural Committee approval is required.

-5.02.
-Permit Application Fees If there is no expense anticipated to the Association, no expense will be charged to the Lot Owner.
-However, in order to provide the Architectural Committee the financial flexibility to perform a professional plan review without cost to the Association, the following application fee schedule became effective July 1, 2002:
+However, since the opinion of the Board regarding the exemption will prevail, the Lot Owner is advised to check with the Architectural Committee before proceeding with a project if there is any uncertainty as to whether or not Board or Architectural Committee approval is required. - 5.02.
+Permit Application Fees.
+(As amended in August, 2016) Where there is no expense to the Committee, no expense will be charged to the owner.
+However, in order to provide the Architectural Committee Chairperson the financial flexibility to perform a professional plan review without cost to the Association, the following application fee schedule became effective October 1, 2016:

 a.
-New home construction\$750.00 - \$1,000.00 b.
-Additions or replacement construction 1,000 square feet\$750.00 - \$1,000.00 c.
-Remodel, additions, garages less than 1,000 sq. ft\$500.00-\$750.00 d.
-Decks, retaining walls Up to \$250.00 e.
-Fence construction, replacement; landscape alterationUp to \$100.00 f.
-Other activities not described above, such as alterations to approved plans a.
+New home construction \$1,000 b.
+Additions or replacement construction 1,000 square feet or more \$750 c.
+Remodel, additions, garages less than 1,000 sq. ft \$500 d.
+Decks, retaining walls \$250 e.
+Fence construction, replacement; landscape alteration \$100 f.
+Other activities not described above, such as alterations to approved plans (at the discretion of the Architectural Committee Chair) \$100 - \$1,000 a.
 The application submitted with the plans serves as a checklist for the things that must be shown or included to properly evaluate the plans.
 The application must be completely filled out and signed in all areas applicable to your project.
 Samples of the Application Form and Plan Application Agreement are available for review on our website: www.alvaradoestates.org.
 The actual applications and agreements for submittal may be downloaded from the website or obtained from the Architectural Committee.
 Forms are the same whether submitted for a fence or the construction of a new home, although the amount of information required on the application will vary with the type of project.
 The Architectural Committee has the discretion to waive some information requirements for small projects.